Let me introduce you to ROBERTA.

 MDI (Modified Discomfort Index)

-So lets get complicated, MDI is calculated as MDI = 0.75*Tw + 0.3*Ta.
-Where Tw = Wet Bulb Temperature and Ta = ambient Temperature this will give us a magic number called MDI.
-At Dayboro Weather we associate the MDI directly with the heat stress in cattle, but it should be used for any other animal (including people).
-I have a particular interest in the cattle side of things, as I want them to be comfortable and looked after.
+At Dayboro Weather I associate the MDI directly with the heat stress in cattle.
+It applies to any other animal (including people).
+I have a particular interest in the cattle side of things.
+I want them to be comfortable and looked after.
 It is called husbandry, I have no idea why, but it is what it is, I calculate the heat stress in dayboro by manipulating the original MDI formula and adjust it.
 Dayboro is a little bit different due to its location.
 Because of the “protected” Dayboro location, I decided to change the formula a little bit; I think it is more accurate now.

 Cows do not sweat very well.